-- Network effectively, including making introductions, shaking hands, and using business cards appropriately in the North American business context
+- Networking effectively, including making introductions, shaking hands, and using business cards appropriately.

-- Feel comfortable when dining in business and formal situations
+- Feeling comfortable when dining in business and formal situations.

-- Feel more confident about your business communication in every situation
+- Feeling more confident about your business communication in every situation.

-- Develop that extra edge to establish trust and credibility
+- Developing that extra edge to establish trust and credibility.

 You will spend the first part of the day getting to know participants and discussing what will take place during the workshop.
 Students will also have an opportunity to identify their personal learning objectives.